Euva-Project/EUVA/README.md

 - **fully themeable rendering layer** with persistent theme state across sessions
 - **Addition of the Yara-X rules engine** which allows for matching against thousands of pre-built rules for binary file analysis.
 - **Byte minimap** Allows you to instantly scan the hex grid of a binary file, simplifying research and instantly identifying where packed code or similar may be located.
+- **Disassembler** An iced-based disassembler will help in analyzing binary files and will present the binary file as readable logic.

 ---